PaddlePaddle/PaddleHub/README.md

 ## Introduction
 - PaddleHub aims to provide developers with rich, high-quality, and directly usable pre-trained models.
-- **【No need for deep learning background, no data and training process】**，you can use AI models quickly and enjoy the dividends of the artificial intelligence era.
+- **No need for deep learning background**，you can use AI models quickly and enjoy the dividends of the artificial intelligence era.
 - Covers 4 major categories of CV, NLP, Audio, and Video, and supports **one-click prediction**, **one-click service deployment** and **transfer learning**
-- All models are **OPEN SOURCE**, **FREE** for download and use in **offline scenario**.
+- All models are **OPEN SOURCE**, **FREE** for download and use in offline scenario.

 **Recent updates**
-- 2020.12.1: Release 2.0-beta-1 version, migrate ERNIE, RoBERTa, BERT to dynamic graph mode.
-Add text classification fine-tuen task based on large-scale pre-trained models.
+- 2020.12.1: Release 2.0-beta1 version, migrate ERNIE, RoBERTa, BERT to dynamic graph mode.
+Add text classification fine-tune task based on large-scale pre-trained models.
 - 2020.11.20: Release 2.0-beta version, fully migrate the dynamic graph programming mode, and upgrade the service deployment Serving capability; add 1 hand key point detection model, 12 image animation models, 3 image editing models, 3 speech synthesis models, syntax Analyzing one, the total number of pre-trained models reaches **【182】**.
 - 2020.10.09: Added 4 new OCR multi-language series models, 4 image editing models, and the total number of pre-trained models reached **【162】**.
 - 2020.09.27: 6 new text generation models and 1 image segmentation model were added, and the total number of pre-trained models reached **【154】**.